kelvinduybui/RFM-Based-Customer-Segmentation-for-Retail-Company-Insights./README.md

 🛠️ **Tools Used**
 - Excel: For initial data storage
-- Google Colab (Python): For data cleaning, preprocessing, RFM analysis, segmentation, and visualization
+- Google Colab (Python): For data cleaning, preprocessing, RFM analysis, segmentation, and visualization, using packages such as pandas, numpy, matplotlib, seaborn, etc.

 ---